 Here are some more frequency-related resources that don’t really fit in any specific category above, but that I thought someone might find interesting:

 - This list contains syllable frequency, listing each syllable, with Pinyin and Zhuyin, as well as a sample character.
 It’s not sorted in order of frequency, but the frequency data is there.
 Also, please not that the text file is encoded in BIG5, so make sure you select that when trying to open it.

 - Here is a frequency list that also lists the number of strokes for each character.
 Not sure why this would be useful, but there are probably some applications.
 The same data is also available in another form, sorted by number of strokes (fewest first).
 Both are traditional Chinese.

-That’s probably more frequency resources for learning and teaching Chinese than you every wanted to see!
+That’s probably more resources for learning and teaching the most common Chinese words, characters and character components than you ever wanted to see!
 Still, I suspect there are important resources I have overlooked.
-If you know of one that really should be included here, please let me know and I will update the article!
+If you know of one that really should be included here, please let me know in the comments below, and I will update the article!